GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step09/Tutorial.rst

 Depending upon how well the solution converges, the timestep may be smaller than the maximum requested value.
 Other key events in this problem include:

-- preFracture: this calls the surface generator at the beginning of the problem and helps to initialize the fractures.
+- preFracture: this calls the surface generator at the beginning of the problem and helps to initialize the fracture.
-- outputs: this produces output silo files
+- outputs: this produces output silo files.
 - restarts: this is a HaltEvent, which tracks the external clock.
 When the runtime exceeds the spefified value (here $t_allocation$=28 minutes), the code will call the target (which writes a restart file) and instruct the code to exit.